thycotic/dsv-docs/product/dynamic-secrets/azure.md

 # Azure Dynamic Secrets

 Azure Dynamic Secrets generate a temporary client id and client secret.
 Azure service principal is an identity created for use with applications, hosted services, and automated tools to access Azure resources.
-You can generate dynamic service principal with TTL or alternatively you can set an existing service principal and a new client secret will be generated rather than a new service principal
+You can generate temporary service principal with TTL or alternatively you can set an existing service principal and a new client secret will be generated rather than a new service principal

-These are the links to Azure documentation on service principal:
+These are the links to azure documentation on service principal:

 * [Service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals)
 * [Create Service Principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal)